gschmutz/bigdata-spark-workshop/08-sql-on-bigdata/README.md

 GROUP BY origin, destination;
 ```

 Of course there is much more.
-Consult the Presto documentation to learn more about [Presto in general](https://prestodb.io/docs/current/) as well as the available [Functions and Operators](https://prestodb.io/docs/current/functions.html).
+Consult the Trino documentation to learn more about [Trino in general](https://trino.io/docs/current/) as well as the available [Functions and Operators](https://trino.io/docs/current/functions.html).

 Of course you can also join the `flights_t` table with the `airports_t` table to enrich it, similar than we have done it in the Spark DataFrame workshop.
 We leave that as an exercise and show a different way of joining data in the next section.

-## Using Presto to access a Relational Database
+## Using Trino to access a Relational Database

 In this section we create the airports data as a Postgesql table.
 Let's assume by that, that the Airports data has not been loaded into Object Storage and that the Postgresql database is the leading system for airport data.